Cricket Australia works with a variety of organisations to assist in the development and implementation of community engagement and advocacy programs.

 Clubs, schools and organisations can download anti-racism resources online at itstopswithme.humanrights.gov.au

-Cricket Australia works with its broadcast and commercial partners to produce broadcast and print campaigns to demonstrate the benefits of making the right decisions on and off the field and to remind young adults that they are ultimately responsible for their own actions.
+Cricket Australia works with its broadcast and commercial partners to produce broadcast and print campaigns to demonstrate the benefits of making the right decisions on and off the field.

 Cricket Australia launched a pilot partnership with Redfrogs Australia in 2013 which involved Redfrogs volunteers offering water, icy poles and red frog lollies to fans at matches across the summer to complement the Know When to Declare responsible alcohol consumption campaign.